gaurav-kr-pandey/data-structure-and-algorithm/Array/02 - Medium/22- Count subarray Sum Equals K.md

 ⇒ prefixSum[i - 1] = prefixSum[j] - k
 ```
 We can use a **HashMap** to count how many times each `prefixSum` has occurred so far.
-If `prefixSum - k` has occurred before, we have found a subarray ending at current index with sum `k`.
+If `prefixSum[j] - k` has occurred before, we have found a subarray ending at current index with sum `k`.

 ---
 ### Example: